-During our final exam period (Monday, 9 December, 8am), you'll give a presentation to the class about what you've done.
+During our final exam period (Friday, 3 May, 8am), you'll give a presentation to the class about what you've done.
 The presentation will be 15-20 minutes and should include:

-- Giving a (relatively brief) description of the library/technology you worked with and how it fits in the general Python ecosystem - Showing us some portion of your code that is different from plain-old Python (i.e. the parts you had to figure out), and explaining what's different about it - Running a live demo of your program.
+- Giving a (relatively brief) description of the library/technology you worked with and how it fits in the general JS/Rails ecosystems - Showing us some portion of your code that is different from plain-old Javascript or plain-old Ruby on Rails (i.e. the parts you had to figure out), and explaining what's different about it - Running a live demo of your website.

-Both of the members of the group should be participating in the presentation.
+Both/all of the members of the group should be participating in the presentation.

-You will also need to hand in your code electronically, as proj4, before the end of the exam period.
+You will also need to hand in your code electronically, as proj3, before the end of the exam period.